 Students at SAFE can cook to enhance their life skills and experiment.
 Older students can follow a BTEC Home Cooking course, which teaches them all the skills they need to cook, serve and store food safely, whilst exploring their creativity.
 We may be able to link this programme to offers at Local FE and sixth form colleges whenever students are ready.

 We start by exploring a skills-based Art course at SAFE, which allows the students to gain confidence and learn artistic techniques; we also explore art history through practical projects.
 Later students can access the Bronze and Silver Arts Awards through which they can explore subjects as diverse as film making, textiles, music, drama and traditional Art skills.
 Students can also study for GCSE Art and Design with a focus in one specialised area.

 We begin ICT at SAFE by helping KS3 students to access and become confident with G-Suite for Education, followed by the Digital Enterprise Award in Bronze, Silver or Gold.
 Students can access education via our remote platform and in person.
 We are able to offer the BTEC First in Information and Creative Technology at Level 1 and 2 which is ideal for students who want to explore the creative digital industries through practical contexts.

 PE at SAFE focuses on a different sport each half term.
 All sports are externally coached by qualified staff in specialist facilities.
 Students can experience a wide variety of sports, from sailing to equestrian activities.

-Group Sensory Integration sessions are offered at the start of each school day, to help to develop, aid and support students’ cognitive, motor and emotional abilities throughout their lessons.
+Group Sensory Integration sessions are offered throughout each school day, to help to develop, aid and support students’ cognitive, motor and emotional abilities during their lessons.